 19. Set up an affiliate program.

 Affiliate marketing is like having a team of experienced and knowledgeable salespeople promoting your store all over the web.
 All they ask for in return is a small commission on their sales.
 Platforms like Shareasale, Omnistar and Commission Junction have huge databases of potential affiliates and let you manage your payments from within their dashboard.
+Shopify apps like Refersion and LeadDyno help you build your affiliate list through your website traffic.

 20. Create valuable, relevant blog content.

 Remember that these days, content marketing doesn’t just mean blog articles.
 It’s anything your customers will consume, from videos to image galleries to podcasts.
 Aim to publish at least four quality posts between Black Friday and Christmas, coordinating publish dates with your email and social media campaigns to maximize your marketing mileage.
+Partnering with other industry leaders can help build credibility in your posts, while building backlinking to help your SEO at the same time!

 21. Reach out to publications in your niche.